paulohenrique-gh/repertoire-manager/README.md

 ## Todo

-- [x] Fix bug that doesn't show next date in repertoire page
+- [x] 07.19.2023 - Fix bug that prevented next date from showing up on repertoire page
 - [ ] Add to details page that redirects to Google or YouTube search of that piece
 - [ ] Fix string capitalization on index page
 - [ ] Add page for searching with parameters (author, title, date, etc.)